 “Chosen?
 Me?”
 I was completely lost in what just happened.
 Nothing made any sense, nor did I understand why all seven artifacts disappeared inside me.
 “I-I’m not sure.”

-“I read something similar like this, in stories, that I have read.”
+“I read something similar to this in stories that I have read.”
 Don excitedly spoke.
 “Can you summon them out with your will or something?
 That’s what happens when someone gets powerful or something.”

 “Um…Let me see.”
-I closed my eyes trying to feel out all seven of the artifacts that were inside, stored around my belly button.
+I closed my eyes, trying to feel out all seven of the artifacts inside and stored around my belly button.
 Each one had a warm tingling feeling and a light fiery glow around them.
 They each had a unique feel and even a fruity taste.
 At first, I tried to tug at the energy, hoping that it would do something, but it didn’t budge.
 Instead, all seven artifacts started to dangerously siphon off my energy into itself, causing me to bulk and fall forward.

-I didn’t understand what was going on nor could I stop the sudden lost of energy.
-The seven way split, to each of the artifacts, felt as if my soul was being shattered apart.
-I knew, I needed to stop, but I didn’t know how.
+I didn’t understand what was going on, nor could I stop the sudden loss of energy.
+The seven-way split, to each of the artifacts, felt like my soul was being shattered apart.
+I knew I needed to stop, but I didn’t know-how.

 “Young mistress!”
 Coco cried out in worry as she saw me collapse onto my knee.
 She hurried over, trying to help me, but didn’t know what exactly to do.

 “Young mistress!”
-Both Tart and Moca ran up to me in the hopes to help me out, but they were suddenly stopped as seven phantom weapons appeared around me, blocking them from even getting closer.
-Instead, they were shot backwards and crashed into the pile of gold.
+Both Tart and Moca ran up to me to help me out, but they were suddenly stopped as seven phantom weapons appeared around me, blocking them from even getting closer.
+Instead, they were shot backward and crashed into the pile of gold.

-“What going on?!”
-Don panicked as he look towards me in worry.
-His stepped backwards, his hand up in front of him as the power radiated out of my body dangerously.
+“What is going on?!”
+Don panicked as he looked towards me in worry.
+He stepped backward, his hand up in front of him as the power radiated out of my body dangerously.

-A blast of energy shot outwards from my body throwing even Don flying back.
-The only one that was standing head-to-head was Phil, who stood his ground with his hands over his head.
+A blast of energy shot outwards from my body, throwing even Don flying back.
+The only one standing head-to-head was Phil, who stood his ground with his hands over his head.